Sandisk: History

 The company was originally founded in 1988 as SunDisk by Eli Harari, Sanjay Mehrotra, and Jack Yuan.

-SanDisk co-founder Eli Harari developed the Floating Gate EEPROM which proved the practicality, reliability and endurance of semiconductor-based data storage.
+Harari developed the Floating Gate EEPROM which proved the practicality, reliability and endurance of semiconductor-based data storage.
+The three co-founders had the goal of developing and selling solid state storage products that could hold data for years without requiring external power.

-In 1991, SanDisk produced the first flash-based solid-state drive (SSD) in a 2.5-inch hard disk drive form factor for IBM with a 20 MB capacity priced at about $1,000.
+In 1991, SunDisk produced the first flash-based solid-state drive (SSD) in a 2.5-inch hard disk drive form factor for IBM with a 20 MB capacity priced at about $1,000.

-In 1992, SanDisk introduced FlashDisk, a series of memory cards made for the PCMCIA or PC Card form factor, so they could be inserted into the expansion slots of many laptops and handheld PCs of the time.
+In 1992, SunDisk introduced FlashDisk, a series of memory cards made for the PCMCIA or PC Card form factor, so they could be inserted into the expansion slots of many laptops and handheld PCs of the time.
 Unlike other similar products at the time, FlashDisks did not require a battery to store their contents.
-SanDisk discontinued their production in 2002, and the highest capacity model had 8 gigabytes of capacity.
+The company discontinued their production in 2002, and the highest capacity model had 8 gigabytes of capacity.

 On November 8, 1995, SunDisk changed its name to SanDisk to avoid confusion with Sun Microsystems, and went public under the new name via an initial public offering, marking the company's first tenure on the Nasdaq under the stock ticker SNDK.
-16 million shares were traded at a price of $10.00 per share.
+16 million shares were sold at a price of $10.00 per share.

 On May 10, 2000, the Toshiba Corporation of Japan and the SanDisk Corporation said that they would jointly form a new semiconductor company to produce advanced flash memory, primarily for digital cameras.

 In 2005 SanDisk entered the digital audio player market with the release of its first flash-based MP3 player, the SanDisk Sansa e100.
 As soon as 2006, they became the second largest maker of digital audio players in the United States behind Apple.

 In October 2005, SanDisk acquired Matrix Semiconductor.
 In July 2006, SanDisk acquired M-Systems.
 In May 2011, SanDisk acquired Pliant Technology, a manufacturer of solid state drives, for $327 million.
 In February 2012, SanDisk acquired FlashSoft.
 In June 2012, SanDisk acquired Schooner Information Technology, developer of the flash-optimized database software SchoonerSQL and caching software Membrain.
 In July 2013, SanDisk acquired SMART Storage Systems, a producer of SSDs for the enterprise market, for $307 million.
 In June 2014, SanDisk acquired Fusion-io, a producer of flash memory for enterprise data centers, for $1.1 billion.

-In 2012, the Enough Project ranked SanDisk the third highest of 24 consumer electronics companies on "progress on conflict minerals".
+In 2012, the Enough Project ranked SanDisk the third best of the 24 consumer electronics companies surveyed for their "progress on conflict minerals".

 In 2014, SanDisk co-founder Harari won the National Medal of Technology and Innovation from President Barack Obama for his innovations and contributions to flash memory storage.

 On January 8, 2015, NexGen Storage, which had been acquired by Fusion-io, was spun out as an independent company; it would be acquired by Pivot3 in January 2016.